Korn type Inequalities for Objective Structures: Objective structures

 \section{Objective structures}

 Objective structures are orbits of a point under the action of a discrete subgroup of the Euclidean group.
-For an efficient description we first describe the structure of these groups in some detail.
+For an efficient description, in Subsection~\ref{subsection:structure} we first describe the structure of these groups in some detail.
+We then present a number of basic results on the Fourier analysis of such groups.
+In Subsection~\ref{subsection:orbit} we introduce the atomic reference configurations and study their geometry in the ambient space.